makeabilitylab/physcomp/arduino/led-blink.md

 ### What's the maximum amount of current a digital output pin can supply?

 The Arduino Uno uses the [ATmega328P](http://ww1.microchip.com/downloads/en/DeviceDoc/Atmel-7810-Automotive-Microcontrollers-ATmega328P_Datasheet.pdf) microcontroller, which can supply an absolute maximum of 0.04A (40 mA) per digital output pin or about ~2-3 LEDs in parallel.

 According to Section 28.1 in the [ATmega328P datasheet](http://ww1.microchip.com/downloads/en/DeviceDoc/Atmel-7810-Automotive-Microcontrollers-ATmega328P_Datasheet.pdf), anything beyond these limits "*may cause permanent damage to the chip*".
 The maximum total current draw **across all I/O pins** together should not exceed 200mA.
 Again, this limit is not a concern for our introductory lessons (unless you deviate significantly from them).

-Importantly, once you configure a digital I/O pin as `OUTPUT`, do not connect it directly to `GND` or $$V_{CC}$$ (5V on the Uno) or you may damage the microcontroller (typically, just that particular pin will be damaged).
+Importantly, once you configure a digital I/O pin as `OUTPUT`, do not connect it directly to `GND` or $$V_{CC}$$ or you may damage the microcontroller (typically, just that particular pin will be damaged).
 So, for example, if you've accidentally connected Pin 3 directly to 5V and write `pinMode(3, OUTPUT); digitalWrite(3, LOW);`, a whole bunch of current will "sink" into Pin 3 and potentially damage the pin.

 You may be thinking: "um, what?"
 That's OK.
 In our years of teaching, we have had very few Arduinos damaged due to current overdraw (though it's worth watching this video on ["5 Ways to Destroy an Arduino"](https://youtu.be/WmcMrKELkcs)).
 And you won't need to worry about these limits for any of the introductory lessons.

 ### Internally, how does the Arduino set a pin HIGH or LOW?

-Feel free to skip over this but for those who may be curious: how does the Arduino control the voltage output of a pin?
+Though it's not necessary to understand the following in order to *use* an Arduino, you might be curious about how the Arduino controls the voltage output of a pin?
 Using transistors.
-As the (simplified) schematic below highlights, an output pin provides either $$V_{DD}$$ (5V on the Uno) or $$GND$$ (0V) by dynamically turning on/off transistors (an inverter ensures that only one transistor can be on at a time).
+As the (simplified) schematic below highlights, a digital output pin provides either $$V_{DD}$$ (5V on the Uno and Leonardo) or $$GND$$ (0V) by dynamically turning on/off transistors (an inverter ensures that only one transistor can be on at a time).

 ![A simplified schematic by Chuan-Zheng Lee showing that an output pin provides VDD or 0 V by making a connection to VDD or ground via a transistor](assets/images/Arduino_DigitalOutputPin_Schematic.png)
 Schematic by Chuan-Zheng Lee for his ["Intro to Arduino"](https://web.stanford.edu/class/archive/engr/engr40m.1178/slides/arduino.pdf) course at Stanford.